TheoreticalEcology/MSc-Internship-EstablishingNoEffect/README.md

 Mair, MM, Kattwinkel, M, Jakoby, O and Hartig, F (2020) The MDD concept for establishing trust in non-significant results - a critical review.
 The code is from the GitHub repository 'https://github.com/TheoreticalEcology/Mair-et-al-2020' and you can find it in the directory "Mair-et-al/Mair-et-al-2020-master".

-Moreover the repository contains the R code
+The repository also contains the R code

-from Magdalena Mair received from Florian Hartig and you can find it in the directory "Mair-et-al/Mair-NoEffectSimulations".
+by Magdalena Mair from Florian Hartig and can be found in the directory "Mair-et-al/Mair-NoEffectSimulations".

 Abstract